IANDORA87/Engineering3/README.md

 ### Reflection

-This assignment was a great reminder For Hoe onshape worked and a good warm up.
+This assignment was a great reminder For How onshape worked, and a good warm up.
 It felt good to be back to 3d design and away from code.
 I liked how this included a lot of the most important onshape tools.
 It made me think about when to use reflections cause when i did it right i only had to do half the amount of work.
 And honestly the documentation for onshape makes more sense and is easier.

 &nbsp;